stolostron/cluster-backup-operator/README.md

 metadata:
   name: schedule-acm
 spec:
-  maxBackups: 10 # maximum number of backups after which old backups should be removed
   veleroSchedule: 0 */6 * * * # Create a backup every 6 hours
   veleroTtl: 72h # deletes scheduled backups after 72h; optional, if not specified, the maximum default value set by velero is used - 720h
 ```

-- `maxBackup` is a required property and represents the maximum number of backups after which old backups are being removed.

 - `veleroSchedule` is a required property and defines a cron job for scheduling the backups.